LAL-project/python-interface/instructions/installation-python-interface-sources-windows.md

 Replace the `9` above with the minor version of Python installed in your system.

 Thirdly, you can also choose the destination directory of LAL's python interface.
 Modify the variable `LAL_PY_DEST` in the same [Makefile.pythonsource](https://github.com/LAL-project/python-interface/blob/main/Makefile.pythonsource).
 If you are configuring this interface to work with Anaconda, do not change the default value.
-If not, you may change it, for example
+If not, you may change it.
+The default value is

 	else ifeq ($(ANACONDA),no)
 		...

 		# Directory where LAL's interface will be installed to
-		LAL_PY_DEST		= C:/Users/$(USER)/Desktop
+		LAL_PY_DEST = /mingw64/lib/python3.$(MINOR_VERSION_PYTHON)

 ## Compiling and installing the interface